webability-go/xcore/README.md

 TO DO:
 ======
 - XCache: comments in code, manual
-- XCache: Cleaner should implements a pile to scan X% to remove (no need of btree, time is lineal)
 - XCache: makes some test, what is faster, 10000x go threads sleeping one with each data into the thread and a channel to wake them up and communicate the data, or like it is right now (mutex and concurrent acceses for a memory dynamic map for 10000 memory pointers)
-- XCache: activate persistant cache too (shared memory)
+- XCache: activate persistant cache too (shared memory) ?????

 - Apply XDataset for XConfig
 - XLanguage comments in code and manual
 - XTemplate must concatenate strings after compilation